 Val B. King, the granddaughter of blues legend B.B.
-King, has a clear, smooth sound that is influenced by gospel music, blues, jazz, neo-soul, soul and R&B. Her 2016 debut album, “Life, Love, Music,” (Jofula Global Media) was inspired by her late grandfather.
+King, has a clear, smooth sound that is influenced by gospel music, blues, jazz, neo-soul, soul and R&B. Her 2016 debut album, “Life, Love, Music,” was inspired by her late grandfather.
 The album featured “The Legacy Goes On,” with heartfelt lyrics that she wrote “to honor all he did for me, his family and the world,” said Val in a Rolling Stone magazine article, which praised this premiere work of her musical career.

-With the talented artist’s Spring 2021 release of her new album, she showcases her unique sound through 8 new songs, including the soulful “So Many Ways Than One,” which was publicly introduced on Cleveland’s 107.3 (The Wave WNWV).
+With the talented artist’s release of her single, “So Many Ways Than One,” she showcased her unique sound.
+It was publicly introduced on Cleveland’s 107.3 (The Wave WNWV).
 Val is currently working on her new album.
 It's the result of a dynamic collaboration with international jazz/soul singer, songwriter, and pianist Frank McComb.

 Raised in Mansfield, Ohio, Val’s love for music started with family.
 Her father, who sang in church and with gospel groups, would often take her to see her grandfather in concert.
 She was captivated while watching him on stage and first sang for him during a family reunion at the age of 12.
 After this courageous performance, B.B.
 King lovingly referred to her as “his star” – encouragement which inspired Val to pursue a career in music.

 She gained experience in high school by accepting frequent invitations to sing “The National Anthem” at sporting events and performing choir concert solos.
 As a student attending Bowling Green State University she sang in the university’s gospel choir.
-After graduation, Val joined the accomplished gospel group, Anointed One, building her stage presence.
-Later, she partnered with producer Robert W. “JoJo” Hill, joining his company, Jofula Music Group, which further expanded her career.
+After graduation, Val joined the accomplished gospel group, Anointed One, where she reveled in the opportunity to sing with a group she looked up to as a teenager.
+Later, she partnered with producer Robert W. “JoJo” Hill, which further expanded her career.